 Ever hear talk about Mercury retrograde?
 That astrological phenomenon that seems to wreak havoc on all things involving communication and movement, such as travel, electronics and he-said, she-said mumbo jumbo?
-It turns out another Mercury retrograde is upon us, beginning December 3rd and lasting until December 22nd.
+It turns out another Mercury retrograde is upon us right now.

 As for me, I’ve noticed this phenomenon somehow seems to defy science.
 Without fail, during a Mercury retrograde, I will be forced to sit at the Genius bar for hours, my flight will be delayed, someone will misunderstand something I did or said and so on, making the planet a really easy scapegoat when things go awry.